Sports Writing: Books & Articles

 How do I sell a sports book?
 Will I need an agent?

 Most of the big publishers have sports imprints or departments and approaching them will require representation by an agent.
-If that is appropriate for your project, LGC can assist in this process as there are many well connected UK agents who specialise in sports titles.
-However, there are also several medium-sized and small sports publishers who are happy to consider unagented submissions.
+There are also several medium-sized and small sports publishers who are happy to consider unagented submissions.
 In some cases, this may present a more direct route to publication.

 I have an idea for a sports book, but I am not a retired or current professional athlete.
 Does that scupper my chances?